 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
 The likelihood is termed addiction liability.
 Addiction liability depends upon a combination of factors including

-In addition, substances that are legally and/or readily available (eg, alcohol, tobacco) are more likely to be used initially and thus risk progression to problematic use.
+In addition, substances that are legally and/or readily available (eg, alcohol, tobacco) are more likely to be used initially and thus increase the risk of progression to problematic use.
 Further, as perception of the risk in using a particular substance diminishes, there may be subsequent experimentation and/or recreational use of the drug, increasing exposures to substances of abuse.
 Fluctuations in perception of risk are influenced by multiple factors, including findings regarding medical and psychiatric sequelae of use and social outcomes.

 Predisposing factors in users include the following: